sillsdev/TheCombine/cert_proxy/README.md

 There are two specialized container images that are used to manage the _Let's Encrypt_ certificates for the NUCs.

-### `combine_cert_proxy`
+### `combine_maint`

-The `combine_cert_proxy` operates in one of two modes:
+The `combine_maint` is the current maintenance container for the combine.
+It provides for restore and backup capabilities.
+It is being extended to support the management of the NUC certificates by adding the following _Python_
+scripts:

-- _server_ mode monitors the NUC certificates on the current cluster for changes.
-When the certificate is updated, the new certificate is pushed to the AWS S3 bucket.
+- `monitor.py` monitors the NUC certificates on the current cluster for changes.
+When the certificate is updated, the new certificate is pushed to the AWS S3 bucket. `monitor.py` will monitor for changes until it is killed.
-- _client_ mode updates the certificate for the current cluster from the AWS S3 storage when the certificate has changed and the cluster is connected to the internet.
+- `check_cert.py` updates the certificate for the current cluster from the AWS S3 storage when the certificate has changed and the cluster is connected to the internet. `check_cert.py` will exit once the check (and update) have been performed.

-_Server_ mode is invoked by calling the image's `monitor.py` entrypoint.
-The entry point does not exit under normal circumstances.

-_Client_ mode is invoked by calling the `check_cert.py` entrypoint to check for an updated NUC certificate.
-The entrypoint exits once it has completed the check and update for the NUC's certificate.

-`combine_cert_proxy` is based on the `sillsdev/aws-kubectl` image and installs the following software:

-- `python3`, `pip3`
-- kubernetes-client module for Python3
-- entrypoint scripts
+- adds an additional dependency Python library, `kubernetes`

-`combine_cert_proxy` uses the following environment variables:
+The additional python scripts use the following environment variables:

 - `NUC_CERTIFICATES` - a space-separated list of names of Kubernetes secrets that contain the NUC SSL certificates.
 Only one certificate is valid for _client_ mode;